-The State of Arkansas Securities Department administers through the National Mortgage Licensing System, the licensing of mortgage brokers, mortgage servicers and mortgage bankers.
-The Arkansas Rules of the Fair Mortgage Lending Act defines the requirements for a mortgage broker license, a Mortgage Servicer license or mortgage banker license.
+The State of Arkansas Securities Department administers through the National Mortgage Licensing System (NMLS), the licensing of mortgage brokers, mortgage servicers and mortgage bankers.
+The Arkansas Rules of the Fair Mortgage Lending Act defines the requirements for a mortgage broker license, a mortgage servicer license or mortgage banker license.
 Mortgage servicers are required to obtain a license and a surety bond prior to offering any mortgage related services.
 The surety bond ensures compliance of state and federal laws and faithful performance of duties.

 Arkansas mortgage servicers are required to have a licensed loan officer at each licensed location.
 Get more information on Arkansas' New Application Checklist here.